 Yes.
-You can leave at any time, for personal or medical reasons.
-You will still get the standard treatments and medical care you need if you leave.
+You can leave at any time, for any reason.
+You will still get standard medical care and treatment for your cancer.

 What if the cancer gets worse?

-Just like standard cancer treatments, clinical trials do not always help.
-If the cancer gets worse, you can choose to leave the clinical trial or stay in it.
+Just like the standard treatment, clinical trials do not always help.
+If your cancer gets worse, you may choose to leave the clinical trial or stay in it.
 You can have standard treatment or stop treatment if you want.
 You will probably want to talk with your doctor, family members, and friends.
-You might also want to talk with the research team about your choices.
+You might also want to talk with the research staff about your choice.

 What if I have severe side effects?

-Tell the research team right away.
-You can get treatment for side effects.
-Learning about side effects is another reason doctors do clinical trials.
-You can also tell your regular doctor and health care team.
-If the side effects are too severe, you can choose to leave the clinical trial.
-If the clinical trial treatment causes severe side effects, the DSMB might stop the clinical trial.
+Tell the research staff right away.
+You can get treatment to relieve side effects, and learning about side effects is an important part of clinical trials.
+Also, tell your doctor and other members of your health care team.
+You may choose to leave the clinical trial if the side effects are too severe.
+If the treatment causes severe side effects, the DSMB might stop the clinical trial.

-What if the clinical trial staff switches me to a different group?
+What if the research staff puts me in a different group?

-The clinical trial treatment sometimes clearly works better than the standard treatment.
-If this happens, the DSMB might want everyone in the clinical trial to have it.
-The clinical trial staff will talk with you before switching you to a different group.
-Ask the staff any questions you have about the clinical trial, including about your group and treatment.
+Sometimes, the clinical trial's treatment is obviously better than the standard treatment.
+If so, the DSMB might want everyone in the clinical trial to have it.
+The research staff will talk with you before putting you in a different group.
+Ask them any questions, including about your group and treatment.

 Will I get a “sugar pill” or placebo?

-An inactive treatment is called a placebo in medical language.
-A placebo is a drug or treatment that looks like the real one, but is not.
-If there is a chance you might get a placebo, the informed consent form will say so.
-If you do get a placebo, you will also receive another treatment.
+If you might get a placebo, the informed consent form you receive when you agree to be part of a clinical trial will tell you.
+If you do get one, you will also get another treatment.
+This is so every person who has cancer gets a real treatment.
 You will never get only the placebo.
-Ask the research team any questions you have about this.
+Ask the clinical trial's staff any questions you have about this.